sunnyyssh/designing-software-cw1/README.md

 7. Error as value Pattern \
 As all Go code I defined errors as `error` values which allow me to handle them appropriately

-# SOLID, GRASP
+# SOLID, GRASP, Clean Architecture
-I am willing to bet, there is no any principles that I've violated
+I hope, there is no principles that I've violated.
+Code is structured in Clean Architecture style, dependencies are center-forwarded as it should be.